-I’ve been using the Chromecast with Google TV and I’m going to take you through my experience with it what I like about it the top features and make sure you stick around towards the end of the video because that’s where I’ll take you through some of the issues and downsides I’ve had with the Chromecast and you’ll especially want to watch that part if you’re a fan of 4k or Dolby atmos or Dolby vision.
+I’ve been using the Chromecast with Google TV and I’m going to take you through my experience with it what I like about it the top features and I’ll also take you through some of the issues and downsides I’ve had with the Chromecast.

 Features of Chromecast with Google TV

 let’s talk about features first up Google TV which is the UI that you see on the Chromecast and it’s one of the best parts of using this device over the long term because of one thing recommendations google tv does content recommendations extremely well.

 I think google tv has come the closest to getting to that desired state of being able to just use one UI to find and discover tv shows and movies to watch versus the way a lot of us do it today which is clicking through each app individually to find content.

 Google tv’s recommendations for me have been spot on over the past six months now part of this is due to the universal rating system, where you can rate shows and movies you like with a thumbs up or down as well as mark shows and movies as watched.

 The more you do this the better recommendations you get.